Horolsky/senet/docs/pseudo/tree-packing.md

-# Tree-packing algorithms
-Optimisation of iterative expectimax BFS using **n-ary heap** as priority queue
+# Iterative optimisation of decision tree backward induction
+this optimisation focuses on specific expectiminimax algorithm but can be extrapolated to any decision tree backward induction problem

+## Main concepts:
+- n-ary heap storage for the last level of the decision tree
+- backward induction process utilizes the strict indexation properties of n-ary heap
+- priority queue interface wraps the n-ary heap to facilitate the the levelwise tree update (BFS)
+- subject specific: decision tree packing through the aggregate node type
+- subject specific: if tree is sparsed, lacunae in heap can be reused for the forward work

+## Advantages over the trivial recursive methods:
+- gives better intermediate result if work is not finished due to Zeitnot
+- forward working
+- more efficient parallelization
+- efficient stack memory usage in case with deep low-branching algorithms

+## Disadvantages
+- memory greedy
+- complex implementation

 ## Abbreviations & terms
 **D**: global decision tree depth
 **B**: max node branching factor
 **S**: strategy node type (choice to be made)
-**C**: chance node type (dice to b thrown)
+**C**: chance node type (dice to be thrown)
 **P**: chance probability function

 Lower-case letters stands for local variables
-Depth, element indexation and subnodes indexation starts from 0, i. e. heap[0] is root element of depth
+Depth, element indexation and subnodes indexation starts from 0, i. e. heap[0] is a root element of zero depth

 NB: **n-ary heap** in some sources is named as *d-heap*, and binary heap as *B-heap*.
-As we are using D for depth and B for branching factor, here B-heap means heap of B-arity.
+As we are using here `D` for depth and `B` for branching factor, the `B-heap` means *B-ary heap*.

+## Process
+- allocate queue of `B^D` capacity
+- build tree on initial launch and keep the last level in queue
+- update one level in place per iteration
+- get expectimax values using the heap indexation
+- use previously calculated values to return expectimax with `d = D-1` if the time exceeded
+- if the tree is sparsed, use lacunae to work forward (needs additional indexation bookkeeping)
+- optionally shrink the queue on *Endspiels*, when `b` decrease is guaranteed
+- use a thread pool (*producer-consumer*) to iterate algorithm

 ## Ply node vs Atomic Node
-As the game includes chance events, each game **ply** represents a tree with strategy node at the root and chance nodes as it's leafs.
+As the game includes chance events, each game **ply** represents a tree with strategy node S at the root and chance nodes C as it's leafs.
 The whole game decision tree can be represented either as an atomic tree with nodes of both S and C types, or as a molecular (packed) tree with aggregate nodes (Ply nodes).
 Packed tree branching factor `B(Ply) = B(S) * B(C)`